rzgt/PerformanceGTAG/README.md

 # Performance mod for Gorilla Tag
 this is a performance mod for Gorilla Tag, basically this mod uses culling for textures, in simple terms when you cannot see textures e.g. behind you, they will be rendered with worse textures, this helps gpu usability and improves performance.
+For V2 please drag the preset AND the performance.dll into mokemodmanager.

 # Disclaimer